alexandergreenberg/alexandergreenberg.github.io/pages/03_Seminar.md

 # *Criminal Law and the Mind* Seminar

 As part of my Leverhulme Early Career Fellowship project, *Belief in Philosophy and the Criminal Law*, I am running a visiting speaker seminar series in the UCL Philosophy Department in 2020-21.
-It will focus on the various psychological concepts that both have been discussed by philosophers and play a role in the criminal law, such as knowledge, belief, awareness, consciousness, intention, action, attempt, reason, and emotion.
-It will bring together legal and philosophical perspectives on these psychological concepts and to see how legal theory and philosophy can mutually inform one another.
+It will focus on various psychological concepts that both have been discussed by philosophers and play a role in the criminal law, such as knowledge, belief, awareness, consciousness, intention, action, attempt, reason, and emotion.
+It will bring together legal and philosophical perspectives on these concepts and see how legal theory and philosophy can mutually inform one another.

 Some of the seminars will be pre-read and some will be presentations.
 Each seminar will feature comments from a UCL respondent followed by a Q&A.